-Skip to main content
+Skip to main contentSkip to page footer

 Project A3: Thomas Gramberg

-Enhancing antiviral immunity by blocking SAMHD1 activity
+Enhancing antiviral immunity by blocking SAMHD1 and targeting viral immune evasion

 Vpx is essential for efficient SIV infection of Macrophages (Mac) and Dendritic Cells (DC) by mediating the proteasomal degradation of the restriction factor SAMHD1.
 Functional SAMHD1 forms a tetramer and acts as a dNTP triphosphohydrolase.
 It cleaves dNTPs and is therefore thought to inhibit retroviral reverse transcription (RT) by reducing intracellular dNTP levels.
 Preincubation of cells with Vpx-containing virus-like particles (VLP) not only enhances the infection of SIV but also of HIV-1.
 Since Mac are considered main target cells of HIV-1 in vivo, it is puzzling why HIV-1 does not encode Vpx to counteract SAMHD1 to infect Mac more efficiently.
 However, recent studies show that the enhancement of HIV-1 infection by Vpx triggers an innate immune response in DCs.
 This suggests that HIV-1 sacrifices a more efficient Mac infection to evade an innate immune response in DC.
 Hence, we hypothesized that molecules blocking SAMHD1 activate this immune response to HIV infection.
 Together with the Eichler lab (Project C1), we generated peptides targeting the tetramer interface of SAMHD1 and already identified a lead peptide that interferes with the dNTPase activity of SAMHD1 in vitro (Fig. 1).